lifull-dev/bucky-core/example/hands-on/README.md

 You can find how to start Selenium Chrome driver by Docker in [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium).

-Set the connection for E2E test
+Set the connection for E2E test.
 ```
 ## config/e2e_config.yml ##
 :selenium_ip: {your ip for selenium}
 :selenium_port: '4444'
 ```

-Execute the test by Bucky command
+Execute the test by Bucky command.
 ```bash
 # Use -d option, because we doesn't start-up bucky-managemnt in this example.
 bucky run -t e2e -c search_and_asseret_1 -d